 It will be good to use compressed air storage under high pressure in cylinders for small and medium scale applications.
-It is the function of recharging and discharging power.
-The number of cycles are mainly limited by the mechanical fatigue of the cylinders.
+It is for the purpose of recharging and discharging power.
+The number of cycles are chiefly restricted by the mechanical weariness of the cylinders.
 United States has been proposed this type of installation as temporary network support.